Existence of corotating and counter-rotating vortex pairs for active scalar equations: Introduction

-To end this introductory part we point out that the subject of vortex pairs has been intensively studied during the past and it is difficult to track, know and recall here everything written about.
-So, we have only selected some basic results and the reader can find more details not only in this subject but also in some other connected topics in \cite{Ar, Burton, Burton1, gallay, Gallay1,Luz, Marc,New, Nor, Saf, Smets} and the references therein.

 In the current paper we intend to give direct proofs for the existence of corotating and counter-rotating vortex pairs using the contour dynamics equations.
-We shall also extend these results to the gSQG equations for $\alpha\in ]0,1[$.
+We shall also extend these results to the $(\hbox{SQG})_\alpha$ equations for $\alpha\in (0,1)$.
+Now we shall fix some notations before stating our main result.
 Let $0<\EE<1,$ $d>2$ and take a small simply connected domain $D_1$ containing the origin and contained in the open ball $D(0,2)$ centered at the origin and with radius $2$.
 Define where the number $\delta$ is taken in $\{\pm1\}$.
-As we can readily observe, this initial data is composed of symmetric pair of simply connected patches with equal or opposite circulations. \\ The main result of the paper is the following. \begin{theorem} Let $\alpha\in[0,1[,$ there exists $\varepsilon_0>0$ such that the following results hold true. \begin{enumerate} \item Case $\delta=1$.
-For any $\EE\in]0,\EE_0]$ there exists a strictly convex domain $D_1^\EE$ at least of class $C^1$ such that $\theta_{0,\EE}$ in \eqref{initi1} generates a corotating vortex pair for \eqref{sqgch2}. \item Case $\delta=-1$.
-For any $\EE\in]0,\EE_0]$ there exists a strictly convex domain $D_1^\EE$ of class $C^1$ such that $\theta_{0,\EE}$ generates a counter-rotating vortex pair for \eqref{sqgch2}.
+As we can readily observe, this initial data is composed of symmetric pair of simply connected patches with equal or opposite circulations. \\ The main result of the paper is the following. \begin{theorem} Let $\alpha\in[0,1),$ there exists $\varepsilon_0>0$ such that the following results hold true. \begin{enumerate} \item Case $\delta=1$.
+For any $\EE\in(0,\EE_0]$ there exists a strictly convex domain $D_1^\EE$ at least of class $C^1$ such that $\theta_{0,\EE}$ in \eqref{initi1} generates a corotating vortex pair for \eqref{sqgch2}. \item Case $\delta=-1$.
+For any $\EE\in(0,\EE_0]$ there exists a strictly convex domain $D_1^\EE$ of class $C^1$ such that $\theta_{0,\EE}$ generates a counter-rotating vortex pair for \eqref{sqgch2}. \end{enumerate} \end{theorem} Before giving the basic ideas of the proofs some remarks are in order. \begin{remark} The domain $D_1^\EE$ is a small perturbation of the disc $D(0,\EE)$ , centered at zero and of radius $\EE$.
+Moreover, it can be described by the conformal parametrization $\phi_\EE:\mathbb{T}\to \partial D_1^\EE$ which belongs for $0<\alpha<1$ to $C^{2-\alpha}(\mathbb{T})$ and for $\alpha=0$ to $C^{1+\beta}$ for any $\beta\in (0,1),$ and satisfies